 - Zoonotic Diseases and Animal Health

-Zoonotic infectious disease; diseases of animal workers; microbiome sharing between humans and animals; emerging infectious disease; antimicrobial resistance animal sentinels of environmental health hazards; One Health, noise and hearing loss
+Zoonotic infectious disease; whole genome approach to infections, diseases of animal workers; microbiome interactions sharing between humans and animals; emerging infectious disease; antimicrobial resistance , diseases of animal workers; animal sentinels of environmental health hazards; One Health, noise and hearing loss

 Rabinowitz P, Conti L.Links among human health, animal health, and ecosystem health.Annu Rev Public Health.
 2013;34:189-204.

 Rabinowitz PM, Galusha D, Vegso S, Michalove J, Rinne S, Scotch M, Kane M. Comparison of Human and Animal Surveillance Data for H5N1 Influenza A in Egypt 2006-2011.
 PLoS One.
 2012;7(9):e438512012;7(9):e43851

 Rabinowitz P, Conti L.One Health and Emerging Infectious Diseases: Clinical Perspectives.Curr Top Microbiol Immunol.
 2012 Sep 11.

 Rabinowitz PM, Galusha D, Kirsche SR, Cullen MR, Slade MD, Dixon-Ernst C. Effect of daily noise exposure monitoring on annual rates of hearing loss in industrial workers.
 Occup Environ Med.
 2011 Jun;68(6):414-8.

 Rabinowitz PM, Scotch ML, Conti LA.
 Animals as sentinels: using comparative medicine to move beyond the laboratory.
 ILAR J. 2010;51(3):262-7.